 SentencePiece works for languages without spaces

-Kudo & Richardson (2018, EMNLP): SentencePiece: A simple and language independent subword tokenizer
+Kudo & Richardson (2018, EMNLP): SentencePiece: a simple and language independent subword tokenizer

-• Assume pre-tokenized text
+• Assumes pre-tokenized text (spaces between words)

-• Fail on Chinese, Japanese, Thai...
+• Fails on Chinese, Japanese, Thai...

 • Raw character stream input